Who Uses Education and Workforce Data?

 Individuals & Families

-Individuals and their families need data to understand where they stand, set goals, and navigate their paths to success—from early education to the workforce.
+Individuals and their families need data to understand where they stand, set goals, and navigate their paths to success—from early education to postsecondary pathways and into the workforce.

-Educators and school leaders need data to understand student progress, evaluate instruction, and target supports where needed.
+Educators, school leaders, and counselors need data to understand student progress, evaluate instruction, target supports where needed, and provide guidance to students navigating transitions.

 Education Community